arcan1s/ahriman/docs/architecture.rst

 Rebuild packages
 ^^^^^^^^^^^^^^^^

 Same as add function for every package in repository.
-Optional filter by reverse dependency can be supplied.
+Optional filters by reverse dependency or build status can be supplied.

 Remove packages
 ^^^^^^^^^^^^^^^